Submissions

 Special Issue Policy

 Journal of Social Ontology is open to special issue proposals.
-We require prospective guest editors to send a document with an explanation of the topic of the proposed special issue and a list of the potential contributions (including a lengthy abstract of ca. 500 words).
-Guest editors are permitted to contribute to the special issue themselves, however their submission will be assigned to an internal editor.
+We require these proposals to include an explanation of the topic of the proposed special issue and a list of the potential contributions.
+The proposal must include a lengthy abstract (ca. 500 words) for each of the prospective papers.
+Guest editors will be responsible for handling the review process of these papers.
+As guest editor, you are permitted to contribute to the special issue with an own paper, however, this paper will be assigned to an internal editor from the JSO board.
 Please send your proposal to submission.jso.philosophy@univie.ac.at.

 Open Access Statement